 A CUSC Modification Proposal shall, subject to Paragraph 8.16.8, be discussed by the CUSC Modifications Panel at the next following CUSC Modifications Panel meeting convened.

-The Proposer’s representative shall attend such CUSC Modifications Panel meeting and the CUSC Modifications Panel may invite the Proposer’s representative to present his CUSC Modification Proposal to the CUSC Modifications Panel.
+The Proposer’s representative shall attend such CUSC Modifications Panel meeting and the CUSC Modifications Panel may invite the Proposer’s representative to present their CUSC Modification Proposal to the CUSC Modifications Panel.

 The CUSC Modifications Panel shall evaluate each CUSC Modification Proposal against the Self-Governance Criteria.